CodingCat/McGill-COMP535-Fall-2015/simulate_link_state_routing_protocol_with_java_socket_programming.md

 The class in `src/main/java/socs/network/message/SOSPFPacket.java` defines the message format transmission among routers.
 The messages are distinguished by the field of  `sospfType`, where 0 stands for HELLO and 1 stands for LinkStateUpdate.

 `LINKSTATEUPDATE` message contains a set of LSA instances, which are all LSAs stored in the router originating this message (To reduce the load amount of this project, we simplify this database synchronization process, please read the textbook for the complete definition of a link state routing protocol).
-Each `LSA` (src/main/java/socs/network/message/LSA.java) has three fields: `linkStateID`, this is the simulated IP address of the router which originates this LSA. `lsaSeqNumber` describes the version of the LSA, when synchronizing database, you have to compare this value of the existing and the newly arrived LSA from the same server to prevent from updating the database with stale values. `links` are a set of `LinkDescription` instances which describes the links attached to the router which originated this LSA.
+Each `LSA` (src/main/java/socs/network/message/LSA.java) has three fields: `linkStateID`, this is the simulated IP address of the router which originates this LSA. `lsaSeqNumber` describes the version of the LSA, when synchronizing database, you have to compare this value of the existing and the newly arrived LSA from the same server to prevent updating the database with stale values. `links` are a set of `LinkDescription` instances which describes the links attached to the router which originated this LSA.

 ### Configuration ###